jbpoline/ohbm-2018/talk.md

 =================================================================================

 - A quick historical perspective
-- what is/are the problems?
+- Was Ioannidis right?
-	- is Ioannidis right?
+- What is/are the problems?
 	- technical
 	- sociological

 # Issues of reproducibility in sciences